dogweather/forkful/content/en/bash/html-and-the-web/downloading-a-web-page.md

 weight: 42
 ---

-## What & Why?
-Downloading a web page means grabbing the data from the internet and saving it locally.
-Programmers do it for web scraping, offline analysis, or backup purposes.

 ## How to:
 The go-to tool for this job? `curl`.
 It's a powerful command-line utility that fetches data from the web.
 Here’s the simplest use case: